Built with Zig + BoringSSL

 Terminal UI

 Live request list with method, path, status, timing, and body size.
 Detail view for headers and body.
+Optional split-pane logs for your dev server output.

 ||

-Request interception
+Request & response interception

 <r>